buxiangqimingle233/spatial_sim/README.md

 cmake .. && make -j
 ```

-Executable files locate at the build/bin folder.
-Either `core` or `noc` will be found, depending on the compilied parts that /CMakeLists.txt specificies.
+The executable file is build/bin/spatialsim.
+Run it without any paramters, we encode the runfile now.

 ## Notes

-We haven't integrated `noc` and `core` to a single simulator yet, it still needs some efforts ...
+We haven't integrated `core` yet, it still needs some efforts ...